saivivek-01/Generative-AI-internship/README.md

 # 🎓 EduTutor AI – Intelligent Learning Assistant

-This project is developed as part of the IBM SkillsBuild Internship.
+This project is developed as part of the Generative AI with IBM Cloud Internship.
 EduTutor AI is an adaptive learning platform that generates personalized quizzes using AI technologies.

 ## 🌟 Features
 - 🧠 AI Quiz Generation using IBM Watsonx